-If you have student loans, your student loan servicer will file Form 1098-E to report the amount of interest you paid in 2018 (if it met or exceeded $600).
+If you have student loans, your student loan servicer will file Form 1098-E to report the amount of interest you paid (if it met or exceeded $600).
 Once you have your copy of the 1098-E, you may be eligible to deduct the student loan interest paid from your taxable income.

 Need your transcript or other return information?
 Whether you need financial information to complete a loan or mortgage application or you just want access to your own tax info, you fill out Form 4506-T to access your financial records with the IRS.
 This form will only allow you access to tax records from the current year up to three years earlier.
 Getting these records is free of charge and should arrive in the mail in about three weeks.